cassmastern/lers-sandbox/docs/aws-gcp-azure.md

-# Architecture Comparisons: AWS, GCP, Azure
+# Architectures of AWS, GCP, Azure

 Below are descriptions of AWS, GCP, and Azure architectures at a reasonably high level (to avoid vertigo).